MSLNZ/msl-loadlib/docs/interprocess_communication.rst

 The **MyClient** class would then be used as follows

+.. invisible-code-block: pycon

+   >>> import pytest
+   >>> pytest.skip('ignore illustrative MyClient/MyServer example')

 .. code-block:: pycon

    >>> from my_client import MyClient
    >>> c = MyClient()
    >>> c.add(1, 2)
    3

+Keyword arguments, *kwargs*, that the :class:`~msl.loadlib.server32.Server32` subclass requires can be passed to the server from the client (see, :class:`~msl.loadlib.client64.Client64`).
+However, the data types for the values of the *kwargs* are not preserved (since they are ultimately parsed from the command line).
+Therefore, all data types for the values of the *kwargs* will be of type :class:`str` at the constructor of the :class:`~msl.loadlib.server32.Server32` subclass.
+These *kwargs* are the only arguments where the data type is not preserved for the client-server protocol.
+See the `"Echo" <tutorials_echo.html>`_ example which shows that data types are preserved between client-server method calls.

 The following examples are provided for communicating with different libraries that were compiled in different programming languages or using different calling conventions: